 Zion National Park

-Zion National Park is a climber's paradise, though it's not for newcomers or the faint of heart.
-Because most of the climbing areas are sandstone, which shouldn't be climbed when wet, you'll have to pay special attention to the weather – and plan on climbing either in spring or fall, when the summer sun won't make the rock burn your hands!
-With stark beauty rather than lush landscaping, this park showcases amazing geographic features like canyons and mesas, surrounded by forests on one end and desert on the other.
+Zion National Park is a climber's paradise of sandstone cliffs and slot canyons.
+With stark beauty rather than lush vegetation, this park showcases its amazing geographic canyons and mesas, surrounded by forests on one end and desert on the other.